Zoom or Skype video teacher job interviews are skyrocketing; if you need a video job interview coach or consultant, contact us.

 12. What was your most significant work accomplishment?
 Why?

-13. Was there a time you had to make a decision that was unpopular? (behavioral descriptive question)
+13. Was there a time you had to make an unpopular decision? (behavioral descriptive question)

 14. Tell me about a time when you had to persuade someone to accept an idea of yours. (behavioral descriptive question)